nicill/DLTreeDetection/README.md

 1) Download the Data File, uncompress (from now on we suppose the uncompressed folder is ./Data/Data_Sarah/
 2) Transform into training and testing folders with the appropriate format (tiles cut with mosaic tile, image label tile and tiles boxes text file)

+	IMPORTANT: Open the file and check that the prepare variable in line 238 is set to "Sarah"     prepare = "Sarah"

 	Choose training/validation (ex: 1 2 3 4 5) and testing (ex 6 7) folders
 	Build training folder: python dataHandling.py ./Data/Data_Sarah/ ./Data/SarahPrepared1to5/  1 2 3 4 5
 	Build testing folder: python dataHandling.py ./Data/Data_Sarah/ ./Data/SarahPrepared6to7/  6 7